OpenLI-NZ/openli/doc/ProvisionerDoc.md

                        "MicroSecondTimeStamp" field, and "generalized" to use
                        the "GeneralizedTime" field.
 The default is
                        "microseconds".
-* `payloadencryption`     -- Specifies if the CC and IRI contents sent to this agency should be encrypted and, if so, which encryption method to use.
-If set to "none", no encryption is performed.
-                             The only encryption method supported right now is "aes-192-cbc".
-                             The default setting is "none".
-* `encryptionkey`         -- The encryption key to use when encrypting CC and IRI contents.
-This option is mandatory if `payloadencryption` is NOT set to "none".
-The ideal key length is 24 characters.
-Shorter keys will be padded with null bytes, longer keys will be truncated to 24 characters.
 * `integrity` -- a YAML mapping object that defines whether integrity check messages should be sent to this agency, and how these messages should be generated.